mattlrich/spheronizator/docs/src/installation.md

 ```

 ### Using a Conda Environment
-If you prefer to install the package into a Conda environment, you can use configuration from the repository.
+If you prefer to install the package into a Conda environment, you can use the configuration from the repository.

 First download the configuration:
 ```